General Child Psychology Track

 Resident Expectations & Supervision

-All consultations are supervised by the attending psychiatrist and attending psychologist on service (Ian Kodish, MD, Brent Collett, PhD, Cynthia Flynn, PhD, Elizabeth McCauley, PhD, ABPP, and Eileen Twohy, PhD).
-A weekly teaching conference is held to conduct case discussions or didactic presentations on topics relevant to C/L services.
-The resident will receive weekly individual supervision in addition to informal supervision provided during rounds conducted on each new patient.
+All consultations are supervised by the attending psychiatrist and attending psychologist on service (Ian Kodish, MD PhD, Elizabeth McCauley, PhD, Cynthia Flynn, PhD, Eileen Twohy, PhD).
+The resident will receive weekly individual supervision in addition to group supervision provided during rounds conducted on each new patient.

 Evaluation of Psychology Residents